GitMikeZ/Udacity/README.md

 ﻿# Tournament

-A swiss tournament pqsl database schema used to store a game between players and test various coded functions.
+A swiss tournament psql database schema used to store a game between players and test various coded functions.

 ## Test